Jarred Kelenic Preview, Player Props: Mariners vs. Rangers

-On Friday, Jarred Kelenic (.267 slugging percentage in past 10 games, with zero home runs) and the Seattle Mariners play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 10:10 PM ET.
+The Seattle Mariners, including Jarred Kelenic (.429 on-base percentage in past 10 games, 102 points above season-long percentage), take on starter Dane Dunning and the Texas Rangers at T-Mobile Park, Sunday at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Astros.
+In his last game he had a one-hit performance (1-for-2) against the Rangers.

 Sportsbook Promo Codes